Vextrove/vextrove_terrain_datapack/README.md

  - With enchantments, it can hit more than one target without falling
  - Fits with Minecraft's "medieval" aesthetic
 #### ★☆☆☆☆ Infinity on water/lava buckets - Suggested by unknown
- - Great for building :)
+ - Great for building
- - Great for grieving >:)
+ - Great for grieving
- - Creative mode already has it - in survival mode, you just have to tediously replenish from your 2x2 infinite water source
  - Renewable Lava

 ### Decorative blocks:
 #### ★★★★★ Frosted glass
  - The opposite of tinted glass; an opaque block that lets through light.
  - Crafted by resmelting glass blocks
- - Comes in "all 16 colors"
+ - Could come in all 16 usual colors
 #### ★★★★★ Elder Prismarine
  - Prismarine with the Elder Guardian color palette
  - Can be crafted into Elder Prismarine Bricks